flairNLP/transformer-ranker/docs/01-walkthrough.md

 ```

 Key things to note:
-- __Dataset size__: Check the number of texts (around 6,000).
-Use this to set an appropriate `dataset_downsample` ratio for ranking.
+- __Dataset size__: TREC has ~6,000 texts.
+Use this to set a `downsample` ratio.
-- __Text and label columns__: Ensure the dataset has texts and labels.
-Some datasets can be messy.
+- __Text and label fields__: Some datasets are messy.
+Ensure texts and labels are non-empty.
+Note that some datasets may have multiple label fields (e.g., coarse and fine-grained classes).

 ## Step 2.
 Preparing Language Models

 Next, prepare a list of language models to rank.
 You can choose any models from the [model hub](https://huggingface.co/models).
-If unsure where to start, use our predefined list of popular models:
+If unsure where to start, use our predefined list of models:

 ```python
 from transformer_ranker import prepare_popular_models